-Charge the battery with a maximum of 10% of the capacity specified on the battery housing 2.
+Charge the battery at no more than 10% of the capacity specified on battery housing $\boldsymbol{2}$ .

-Switch off the charger after charging.
+- Switch off the charger after charging.
 Disconnect the battery.

 The charge current, charge voltage and charge time must not be exceeded.

-Charge the battery regularly when the motorcycle is not in use
+Charge the battery regularly when the motorcycle is not in use 3 months